High Peak Buses: Fleet

-Most of the fleet wears the Centrebus corporate livery save the vehicles used on Skyline199 and Transpeak which have dedicated branding.
+Most of the fleet wears the Centrebus corporate livery, with the vehicles used on Skyline199 and Transpeak have their own dedicated liveries.

-Skyline199 has a dedicated fleet of 2 Mercedes-Benz Citaros, 6 Enviro200 MMCs and 1 Optare Versa while Transpeak uses 4 Enviro200s and 2 Mercedes-Benz Citaros.
+Skyline199 has a dedicated fleet of mostly Enviro200 MMCs, while Transpeak now is a sole operation of 5 Mercedes Citaros.
+As of January 2026, the former TransPeak Enviro200s have transferred to Chaserider.

-High Peak has recently added two ADL Enviro200MMCs as part of an upgrade to its fleet which all have space saving features.
+The Centrebus group continue to invest in its fleet, with the addition of five 2015 Mercedes Citaro O295s in early 2026, formerly at Blackpool Transport.

 Depots

 High Peak has a fleet of around 50 vehicles all based at the former Trentbarton depot in Dove Holes and employs over 100 people.

 High Peak opened a Depot at the former Hulleys depot at Baslow.